arjunsarkar5478-rgb/Operating_System_Coursework/docs/week5.md

 V) System Resource Monitoring Script

 To give a report on the state of health of the system, I have developed a second script, system-monitor.sh.
-This script will give important measurement, such as disk space used in the root partition, the current memory usage, and the load averages of the CPU during the past minute, the past 5 minutes, and the past 15 minutes.
+This script will give important measurement, such as disk space used in the root partition, the current memory usage, and the load averages of the CPU during the past minute, the past 5 minutes, and the past 15 minutes.[2]

 <img width="608" height="342" alt="Screenshot 2025-12-04 200931" src="https://github.com/user-attachments/assets/c21024b8-c056-4ef2-b62c-7928cf60910d" />